Average Driving Distance by Age and Handicap: Amateurs Vs Pros

 There are a number of exercises you can perform to try to improve your clubhead speed at impact.
 An old-fashioned one is swinging the club upside down so you can hear the swish of the club.
-You need to be accelerating through the ball to maximise your distance.
+You need to be accelerating through the ball to maximize your distance.

 You could also look at a number of training aids such as those provided by superspeed golf.